Impact the life of a child this summer

 “This was by far one of the best summers I have ever had in my life!
 I have never felt so accomplished, yet at the same time have never had more of a drive to continue to make a difference in children’s lives.” - Summer Reads VISTA

 Summer Reads VISTAs leave the program proud of their many accomplishments and experiences and committed to continuing to make a difference.
 After their summer of service, VISTAs have a greater understanding of their own strengths and personal goals and build lasting personal and professional connections.

 Benefits and eligibility

-- Choice of $1,194 Education Award or $200 post-service stipend (Education Award may be used for student loans, school tuition, non-degree enrichment classes, and more)
+- Choice of $1,252 Education Award or $276 post-service cash stipend (Education Award may be used for qualified federal student loans, school tuition, non-degree enrichment classes and more)